 - Natura Wines from the Rapel Valley in Chile.
 Malbec, Cabernet, and other New World reds.
 They also produce vegan Rosé.

 - Piper Sonoma sparkling wines from California, white or Rosé.

-Thanks to small independent wine producers, BeVeg, and wine retailers, vegan wines are becoming more popular, and more easily recognizable.
-So if you’re a vegan, the number of wine options for you increases steadily.
+Thanks to small independent wine producers, BeVeg, and wine retailers, vegan wines are becoming more popular and more easily recognizable.
+So if you are a vegan, the number of wine options for you increases steadily.
 Ask your shop clerk for certified vegan wine, or search your favorite online store to find them.